Order within the next

 • Colors on the printed page are quite a bit different from what shows on the screen

-• Horizontal white lines or light-colored lines or light streaks appear throughout the page
+• Horizontal white lines, light-colored lines, or light streaks appear throughout the page

 After hours of printing, the heating elements may fail after being turned on and off hundreds of thousands of times.
 The printhead can also become clogged or blocked with paper debris or solidified ink.
 If your print quality is poor or your printer will not print at all, it may be time to change your printhead.

-If you are having problems before or after you change your print head, it sometimes helps to print test pages of different colors, do a print head cleaning, or do both.
-When doing a print head cleaning you should refer to your user’s manual or go to Canon’s website: https://www.usa.canon.com/support.
+If you are having problems before or after you change your printhead, it sometimes helps to print test pages of different colors, do a printhead cleaning, or both.
+When doing a printhead cleaning you should refer to the user’s manual or go to Canon’s website: https://www.usa.canon.com/support.

-Once there, select Printers from the Category menu, select your printer’s series on the Product Type menu, then the model number of your printer on the Model menu.
-On the Support page that opens, select “Step-by-Step Troubleshooting”.
-Generally, the procedure will be to continue through the following steps, stopping if printing returns to normal:
+Once there, select Printers from the Category menu, select your printer series on the Product Type menu, then the model number of your printer on the Model menu.
+On the support page that opens, select “Step-by-Step Troubleshooting.”
+Generally, the procedure will be to follow the steps below, stopping if printing returns to normal:

-If the output is still not normal, you may need a new print head; or, if you just installed a new print head, the print head may be defective.
-If you bought it from us please call and we will send you another one.
+If the output is still not normal, you may need a new printhead; or, if you just installed a new printhead, it may be defective.
+If you purchased it from Precision Roller, please contact us to request a replacement.

 For quick access to your printer’s utilities (drivers), do the following:

-4. This will bring up a page showing your installed printers.
-Place your mouse cursor over the printer icon and ‘right-click’ on it.
-On the pop-up menu, click ‘properties’.
+3. This will bring up a page showing your installed printers.
+Right-click the printer icon, and on the pop-up menu, click “Properties.”
 This will bring up the printer utility.
-Look for the ‘maintenance’ tab and follow the cleaning prompts.
+Look for the Maintenance tab and follow the cleaning prompts.

-• What can I do to prevent my print head from clogging?
+What can I do to prevent my printheads from clogging?

-A great way to keep your print heads from clogging is regular use.
+A great way to keep your printheads from clogging is regular use.
 Be sure to use the color and black inks at least once a week.
-Keeping the printer clean of household dust and paper dust also helps minimize clogging.
+Keeping the printer clean of household and paper dust also helps minimize clogging.
 We recommend that you carefully blow excess dust from the printer using canned air about once a month (depending on how much printing you do, and how dusty the area is around the printer).
-Do not use a vacuum or high-pressure compressed air, as these have greater risk of damaging your printer.
+Do not use a vacuum or high-pressure compressed air as these have greater risk of damaging your printer.

 Simply click on the link below and find your model of printer.
-If you do not see your model, please email us or call and we will do our best to find the right printhead for your printer.
+If you do not see your model, please call or email us and we will do our best to find the right printhead for your printer.

 Didn’t find the answer to your question?